apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Definitions.md

 }
 ```

-The following additional settings can be specified for a SAML IdP attribute definition:
+The following additional settings can be specified for a SAML attribute definition:

 | Name           | Description                                                                                                                                                                                           |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|